Serial rape suspect Sean Williams in custody: FBI

 (NewsNation) — A prison escapee who has been on the run for more than a month was taken into custody Tuesday in Florida, according to the FBI.

-Williams, who was facing multiple state and federal sex charges, had been missing for 34 days since escaping a prison van while being transported from a detention facility in Kentucky to the federal courthouse in Greeneville, Tennessee.
+Williams, who is facing multiple state and federal sex charges, had been missing for 34 days since escaping a prison van while being transported from a detention facility in Kentucky to a federal courthouse in Greeneville, Tennessee.

 Williams faces accusations of child pornography, child rape, aggravated sexual assault and sexual exploitation of a minor.

-He’s also charged federally with escape and attempted escape due to an alleged July breakout attempt.
+He’s also charged federally with escape and attempted escape in connection with a an alleged July breakout attempt.

-Williams is alleged to have drugged and raped several women at large parties fueled by drugs and alcohol he threw on the fifth floor of a downtown Johnson City apartment building where Williams was, in effect, the landlord.
+Williams is alleged to have drugged and raped several women at large parties fueled by drugs and alcohol he threw on the fifth floor of a downtown Johnson City, Tennessee, apartment building where Williams was, in effect, the landlord.

+One of the victims, Mikayla Evans, who allegedly fell five floors from Williams’ home in 2020, reacted to the news on “Banfield.”
+She said she tried to contact Williams’ daughter, who she has a connection to, but she hasn’t heard back.

+“I’m very, very excited.
+Like, that’s the best news ever,” Evans said Tuesday night.

-Victims of Williams feared that he would return to Johnson City after escaping a prison transport van, allegedly using a paperclip to free himself from handcuffs and kicking out the vehicle’s window.
+Victims of Williams feared he would return to Johnson City after escaping the prison transport van, allegedly using a paperclip to free himself from handcuffs and kicking out the vehicle’s window.